daniel-centore/ParlerScraper/README.md

 This tool is provided AS-IS.
 It uses the internal, undocumented Parler API, and might stop working at any moment.
 US law generally protects reverse engineering non-public APIs so long as the purpose itself is legal (not, e.g., for bypassing a paid service), but laws may vary in your jurisdiction.

-The sample WILL **NOT** BE A UNIFORM SAMPLE by pretty much any reasonable definition.
-Comparisons should generally be done as rate based (e.g. percent usage of x hashtag on two dates).
-A nonexhaustive list of some sources of bias:
+The sample WILL **NOT** BE A PERFECTLY UNIFORM SAMPLE.
+A nonexhaustive list of some sources of sampling bias:

 * We first randomly select a user and then the time to sample them at.
 If the user started existing halfway through the sample period, the randomly sampled time will only be selected from the period when that user actually existed, biasing the overall data set toward recency.
-* Popular hashtags (and users who post a very unhealthy amount) get failed queries when querying more than ~1 month in the past (it varies by post frequency).
+* Popular hashtags (and users who post A TON) get failed queries when querying more than ~1 month in the past (it varies by post frequency).
 We thus only get posts from these for more recent days, biasing the overall data set toward recency.
 * If we sample a reshare, we add both the reshare and the earlier, original post to the data set.
+This increases the chances of getting older posts and posts which have been reshared many times.
-* We use heuristic biases when decising which users and hashtags to sample so that we are more likely to pick "popular" users and hashtags.
+* We use heuristics when decising which users and hashtags to sample so that we are more likely to sample "popular" users and hashtags rather than users and hashtags with little content and little reach.
 * If the end user samples over multiple date ranges, this can introduce lots of non-uniformity to the data set.
+It might be better to rename or delete the database and sample new date ranges from scratch.
 * We randomly select the time to scrape at with equal weight given to all times throughout the unscraped range.
-However, the API then returns some results from that time *and earlier*, giving a bit of a bias toward older things.
+However, the Parler API then returns results from that time *and earlier*, giving a bit of a bias toward older posts.

-Your best bet to get a reasonably uniform sample is probably to sample recent posts over a small time period (e.g. 1 week).

 Please analyze responsibly.